ttrefilio/AspNetCore_Concurrency-handling_SignalR/README.md

 # AspNetCore_Concurrency-handling_SignalR

-In this project I have implemented a pessimistic lock on a local database and with the real-time comunication provided by SignalR, inform the users when a lock is released.
+In this project I have implemented a pessimistic lock on a local database using the real-time comunication provided by SignalR to inform users when a lock is released.

 Instalation: